njwongzhe/njwongzhe/Front End Programming/README.md

 ```

 #### 2.5.1.4 ID Selector (#) (Highest Priority)
+- Used to define styles relating to objects with a unique ID.
 ```css
 h1#id-name { color: red; } /* Apply to all tag called "h1" with id name called "id-name". */
 /* or */